Apeder/Open_Street_Map_Scrape_n_munge/Readme.md

 As building an approximate string matching algorithm from scratch would be time consuming, the open source [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) approximate string matching module came in handy.
 The module is based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and when given a string and list of strings as input, outputs the highest ranked match between the string provided and the choices in the list.

+The 'fix_street_names()' function applies a fuzzy string matching algorithm to the edge case strings that the conventional word mapping doesn't easily fix.

 For example:

 ```python